Home Loans For Pensioners On Centrelink In Australia

 Yes, home loans for low-income retirees are available to individuals receiving Centrelink benefits in Australia.
 Sometimes, Centrelink payments can’t be accepted as a source of income, but in the case of Centrelink pension payments, you have different flexible Centrelink home loan options.

 If you are receiving Family Tax Benefits, Disability Pension/DSP, or a Carer’s pension, your home loan application will be accepted.
-However, some Centrelink benefits are not considered a permanent source of income, including Youth Allowance and jobseeker payments (get Centrelink loans with unemployed benefits).
+However, some Centrelink benefits are not considered a permanent source of income, including Youth Allowance and JobSeeker payments (which can be used to obtain Centrelink loans with unemployed benefits).

 Which lenders accept Centrelink payments for home loans?